 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The most common adverse reactions in galantamine-treated subjects from double-blind clinical trials ( ≥ 5%) were nausea, vomiting, diarrhea, dizziness, headache, decreased appetite, and weight decreased.
+The most common adverse reactions in galantamine-treated patients from double-blind clinical trials ( ≥ 5%) were nausea, vomiting, diarrhea, dizziness, headache, and decreased appetite.

-The safety of the extended-release capsule and immediate-release tablet formulations of galantamine was evaluated in 2932 galantamine-treated subjects who participated in 7 placebo-controlled clinical studies and 1454 subjects in 5 open-label clinical studies with mild to moderate dementia of the Alzheimer's type.
+The safety of the extended-release capsule and immediate-release tablet formulations of galantamine was evaluated in 3956 galantamine-treated patients who participated in 8 placebo-controlled clinical studies and 1454 subjects in 5 open-label clinical studies with mild to moderate dementia of the Alzheimer's type.
 In clinical studies, the safety profile of once-daily treatment with extended-release galantamine was similar in frequency and nature to that seen with tablets.
 The information presented in this section was derived from pooled double-blind studies and from pooled open-label data.

-Table 1 lists the adverse drug reactions reported in ≥ 1% of galantamine-treated subjects in 7 placebo-controlled, double-blind clinical trials.
+Table 1 lists the adverse reactions reported in ≥ 1% of galantamine-treated patients in 8 placebo-controlled, double-blind clinical trials.

 |Metabolism and Nutrition Disorders|